MatthiasHeim/MetX-promping-tool/EXPANSION_PLAN.md

 ## 1. Vision & Introduction

-This document outlines the plan to expand the MetX platform by integrating a "Metax Assistant" chatbot into the main MetX website.
-The primary goal is to allow users to generate complex weather dashboards using simple, natural language commands.
+This document outlines the proposal for implementing dashboard creation capabilities into the MetX platform.
+The primary goal is to provide a comprehensive AI-powered prompting tool that allows users to generate complex weather dashboards using natural language commands, with robust evaluation and production deployment capabilities.

+### Key Proposal Components:
+- **Chatbot Integration** with access to MetX documentation (updated daily from website)
+- **MetX Prompting Tool** for prompt evaluation and model deployment to production
+- **Advanced JSON Processing** with parsing and validation ensuring all required dashboard fields
+- **Production Deployment** on Vercel with Supabase database
+- **Turnkey Solution** with repository delivery for self-hosted deployment
+- **Usage Credits** including 50 CHF for LLM usage (sufficient for months of user testing)

 The expansion will be delivered in two main phases:
 1.  **Dashboard Generation:** The chatbot will handle a user's request, call this platform's API to generate a complete `metx.json` dashboard, and present it to the user.